pomle/sublime-SyncOnSave/README.md

 # sublime-SyncOnSave

-Sublime plugin for syncing on save or full project to one or more remotes using rsync.
+Sublime plugin for syncing a file on save or syncing a full project on demand to one or more remotes using rsync.

 ### Configuration